-If you have more than one client cumulatively operating consistently above the request rate, the default retry count currently that is currently set to 9 may not be sufficient.
+If you have more than one client cumulatively operating consistently above the request rate, the default retry count, which is currently set to 9, may not be sufficient.
 In such cases, the client throws a

 RequestRateTooLargeException with status code 429 to the application.
 The default retry count can be changed by setting the

 RequestRateTooLargeException with status code 429 is returned after a cumulative wait time of 30 seconds if the request continues to operate above the request rate.
 This occurs even when the current retry count is less than the max retry count, be it the default of 9 or a user-defined value.

 MaxRetryAttemptsOnThrottledRequests is set to 3, so in this case, if a request operation is rate limited by exceeding the reserved throughput for the container, the request operation retries three times before throwing the exception to the application.
 MaxRetryWaitTimeInSeconds is set to 60, so in this case if the cumulative retry wait time in seconds since the first request exceeds 60 seconds, the exception is thrown.